-- 1. It must work with any legacy RDF triplestore providing a public SPARQL endpoint. - 2.
-A Semantic Web expert should only be required initially, to define the SPARQL queries hidden behind the API operations, while all the other aspects of the REST API configuration and use should not require Semantic Web skills. - 3.
+- It must work with any legacy RDF triplestore providing a public SPARQL endpoint. - A Semantic Web expert should only be required initially, to define the SPARQL queries hidden behind the API operations, while all the other aspects of the REST API configuration and use should not require Semantic Web skills. - 3.
 API operations and their input parameters must be fully customizable according to the needs of the infrastructure exposing the data. - 4.
-The configuration file of a RAMOSEbased API must be easy to write and must avoid technicalities as much as possible. - 5.
-Pre-processing and post-processing steps, developed as pure Python functions, must be specified in any operation, to better customise the interpretation of the input parameters and call outputs. - 6.
-Basic built-in filters and refinement mechanisms must be provided by default. - 7.
+The configuration file of a RAMOSE-based API must be easy to write and must avoid technicalities as much as possible. - 5.
+It must be possible to specify pre-processing and post-processing steps, developed as pure Python functions, in any operation, so as to better customise the

+- interpretation of the input parameters and call outputs. - Basic built-in filters and refinement mechanisms must be provided by default. - 7.
 It must be possible to use the REST API within another Python application, to run it as a command line application, and to make it available as a proper service within a web server.